LAOIS ATHLETICS - All the news from around the county

 Couch to 5k/FIT for Life

 With the long evening’s back, it’s a great time to get active and back into some training.
-Our club training takes place every Tuesday and Friday night at 7.30pm-9pm with the Fit4Life group meeting every Monday and Wednesday (if there no league on) also at 7.30.
+Our club training takes place every Tuesday and Fridaynight at 7.30pm-9pm with the Fit4Life group meeting every Monday and Wednesday (if there no league on) also at 7.30pm.

+Senior and Juvenile training Tuesday and Friday 7:30 – 9:00pm.
+Cost will be just €2 per session, contact Bernard, Michael or Gavin for more information.

 Senior Training